joshi365/Mujic-App-/README.md

-use npm i to install node modules on client and server
+Use npm i to install node modules on client and server